Chinese New Year Taboos

 1. Don’t scold others, especially children, because it is considered that if you blame a child on the first day of Lunar New Year, he or she will get scolded for the whole year.
 At the same time, don’t say anything indecent or quarrel to others.

-2. Don’t talk about diseases, disasters or any other unlucky terms, such as the number four (Si in Chinese Pinyin, which sounds similar to death), or mentioning about illness or death.
+2. You should not to talk about words or sentences about diseases, disasters or other unlucky things, like the number four (Si in Chinese Pinyin, which sounds similar to death).

 Behavior Taboos: